 2016-2018 included concert productions with Royal Philharmonic Stockholm, Norrköping SO, Copenhagen Philharmonic, Danish Radio SO, and South Denmark Philharmonic.

-In 17/18 Jakob will be in charge of two major ballet productions at The Royal Ballet Copenhagen, Nutcracker and Swan Lake.
-He will also work with Royal Philharmonic Orchestra, Stockholm, Norrköping SO and Aarhus SO, and made his debut at Folkoperan, Stockholm.
+In 17/18 Jakob was in charge of two major ballet productions at The Royal Ballet Copenhagen, Nutcracker and Swan Lake.
+He also worked with Royal Philharmonic Orchestra, Stockholm, Norrköping SO and Aarhus SO, and made his debut at Folkoperan, Stockholm.

 In the autumn of 2018 he conducted two productions at Malmö Opera, West Side Story and La Traviata, and was also invited to serve as House Conductor at the same theatre for the 19/20 season.

 Other highlights from the 18/19 season includes Jakob’s debut at the Stockholm Royal Opera, consisting of 20 performances of Nutcracker around Christmas 2018, Opera gala concerts at Malmö Opera, orchestral productions with Norrköping SO and Gävle SO and recording sessions with the Danish Radio SO.